Jose Siri Preview, Player Props: Rays vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is No. 1 in the league with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 9.5 K/9 to pace MLB.

-- The Marlins have the 15th-ranked team ERA among all MLB pitching staffs (4.20).
+- The Marlins have the 17th-ranked team ERA among all MLB pitching staffs (4.25).

-- The right-hander last pitched on Wednesday against the San Diego Padres, when he tossed 6 2/3 innings, allowing four earned runs while giving up seven hits.
+- In his last appearance on Wednesday, Aug.
+23 against the San Diego Padres, the lefty tossed six scoreless innings while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.